eric-hedengren/curseforge-project-analytics/README.md

 # Curse Forge Mod Analytics
-Simple Matplotlib program that plots data from [Curseforge Analytics](https://authors.curseforge.com/dashboard/projects)
+Simple Matplotlib program that plots data from [Curseforge Analytics](https://authors.curseforge.com/dashboard/projects).
+If you're a author on curseforge, your projects should appear at that link.
+[Click here](https://www.curseforge.com/project/create "Create a CurseForge Project") if you don't see any projects and would like to make your own.

 ## Getting Started
 If python isn't on your computer, you can download it [here](https://www.python.org/downloads/ "Python Download").